-- During orientation, go to the prehealth info session held on Friday, Aug.
-26.
+- During orientation, go to one of the two prehealth info sessions held on Friday, Aug.
+25.

 8. I’m prelaw (or prebusiness).
 Will I have a specialized advisor this fall?

-- No. There are no specific course requirements as there are for students going into a health professions school, so a pre-professional advisor is not necessary.
-Instead, take courses that interest you.
-Go to the prelaw or prebusiness info sessions during Orientation Welcome Week.
-And check the prelaw and prebusiness websites for general advice and information.
+- No. Since there are no specific course requirements for law and business schools, one prelaw and one prebusiness advisor serve all undergraduate students.
+Go to the prelaw or prebusiness info sessions during Orientation Welcome Week and check the prelaw and prebusiness websites for more information.

 9. Will my first advisor be my advisor for four years until I graduate?